mattlukac/alpha-inference/pipeline/README.md

 - `config.txt` contains all the model parameters.
 - `populations.txt` contains the `discoal` calls for each population.

-The general flow of the pipeline is as follows:
+The general flow of the pipeline is as follows
+(the numbers correspond to the scripts prefixed with the same number):

 1. Run coalescent simulations and compute `diploSHIC` feature vectors
 2. Wrangle the training data and targets into numpy arrays.